lext/deep_docker/README.md

 * 1232 - Jupyter lab
 * 1233 - Tensorboard

-Tensorboard is configured to save the logs into `/data/tb_logs_docker`
+Tensorboard is configured to save the logs into `/data/tb_logs_docker` within your container filesystem.
+The actual files will eventually be stored in `$DATADIR/tb_logs_docker/`

 You can test the connections by typing `ssh root@localhost -p 1231`

 ### Connecting from a thin client
 If you want to connect from a remote machine, you can run SSH tunnels to the host.
+Furthermore, you will need to manually the lists of accepted identities in  `authorized_keys`.
 The host machine, where you launch your Docker container, should have the OpenSSH server installed.
 Then, from a client machine, you can execute the following script:

 ```
 sh connect_container_linux.sh <username> <host address>